1. What is the DECODE function used for in

 the return value is returned.

-11. Is there any performance difference between DECODE
+11. Is there any performance difference between DECODE and CASE?

-can be more versatile and easier to read for more complex conditions, but may have a slight performance overhead for certain complex queries.
+DECODEis generally faster for simple equality checks because it’s a simpler function.CASEcan be more versatile and easier to read for more complex conditions, but may have a slight performance overhead for certain complex queries.

-12. What happens if I pass an invalid value to DECODE
+12. What happens if I pass an invalid value to DECODE?

 If you pass an invalid value (like a

-value outside the expected range), DECODE
+value outside the expected range), DECODE will return NULL if no default

-value is specified, or the default_value
+value is specified, or the default_value if provided.

-13. Can I use DECODE
+13. Can I use DECODE for data transformation?

-Yes, DECODE
+Yes, DECODE is commonly

 used for data transformation, especially when you need to replace or reformat